Former Vatican Auditors Sue Vatican for Damages

 In summary, Milone principally accuses Cardinal Becciu of waging an “Eject Milone” campaign, along with the former commander of the Vatican police force, Domenico Giani.

 Speaking to the Register by telephone Nov.
-9, Cardinal Becciu said he had promised not to give interviews to journalists until the Sloane Street property trial has concluded, and suggested we put our questions to his lawyers, but as of press time, they had not responded.
+9, Cardinal Becciu said he had promised not to give interviews to journalists until the Sloane Street property trial has concluded, and suggested we put our questions to his lawyers.

+His lawyer, Fabio Viglione, issued a statement Nov.
+10 saying Milone’s statements were “completely unfounded reconstructions that will inevitably provoke immediate legal action to protect the truth and honor of the cardinal.”

+Viglione said the cardinal had already explained his situation at a Vatican hearing in May this year and reiterated that he was simply following the instructions of the Pope who told Cardinal Becciu “directly” that Milone “no longer enjoyed his confidence, and therefore invited him to resign.”

 Other Accusations of Wrongful Dismissal